NVIDIA/hpc-container-maker/docs/building_blocks.md

 only `PATH` and `LD_LIBRARY_PATH` will be extended to include the NVIDIA HPC SDK.
 The default value is `False`.

-- __license__: The license to use to activate the NVIDIA HPC SDK.
-If the string contains a `@` the license is interpreted as a network license, e.g., `12345@lic-server`.
-Otherwise, the string is interpreted as the path to the license file relative to the local build context.
-The default value is empty.

 - __mpi__: Boolean flag to specify whether the MPI component should be installed.
 If True, MPI will be installed.
 The default value is False.